Sound energy

 Vacuum cleaner

-Sound energy example - vacuum cleaner
+Sound energy example - Vacuum cleaner

-Operating a vacuum cleaner produces sound energy | Image: Stock photo[●]
+Operating a vacuum cleaner produces sound energy | Image: Pexels

 A vacuum cleaner produces sound energy during its operation, primarily from the mechanical components and the movement of air.
 When the vacuum cleaner is turned on, an electric motor generates suction to draw in air and particles from the surroundings.
 The sound is created by the rapid movement of air through the vacuum cleaner’s hoses, filters, and the noise generated by the motor and fan.
 The pitch and volume of the sound can vary depending on the design of the vacuum cleaner and the power of the motor.
 Vacuum cleaners exemplify the conversion of electrical energy into kinetic and sound energy for the purpose of cleaning.